khaors/geocompr/main.md

 Additional reason for simplification is reduction of the object size and therefore the size of a saved file.
 Therefore, data is often simplified before its use in interactive maps.
 The **sf** package provides the `st_simplify()` function^[It uses the simplify algorithm from GEOS.]
-Level of generalization is controled by the `dTolerance` argument, which expects a value in map units.
+Level of generalization is controlled by the `dTolerance` argument, which expects a value in map units.
 As the result, all vertices in the simplified geometry will be within this value from the original ones.

-We can use the Seine, Marne and Yonne rivers (on the left in Figure \@ref(fig:seine-simp)) as an example of line vector data simplification:
+We can use data of the Seine, Marne and Yonne rivers (on the left in Figure \@ref(fig:seine-simp)) as an example of line vector data simplification:

 ```r